marxin/texi2rst-generated/sphinx/gccint/rtl-representation/flags-in-an-rtl-expression.rst

   are already in a non-addressable component of an aggregate.
   Stored in the ``jump`` field and printed as :samp:`/j`.

-  .. index:: MEM_VOLATILE_P

-  .. index:: mem and /v

-  .. index:: asm_input and /v

-  .. index:: asm_operands and /v

-  .. index:: volatil, in mem, asm_operands, and asm_input
+  .. index:: MEM_VOLATILE_P, mem and /v, asm_input and /v, asm_operands and /v, volatil, in mem, asm_operands, and asm_input

 :samp:`MEM_VOLATILE_P ({x})`
   In ``mem``, ``asm_operands``, and ``asm_input`` expressions,
   nonzero for volatile memory references.
   Stored in the ``volatil`` field and printed as :samp:`/v`.

-  .. index:: MEM_NOTRAP_P

-  .. index:: mem and /c

-  .. index:: call, in mem
+  .. index:: MEM_NOTRAP_P, mem and /c, call, in mem

 :samp:`MEM_NOTRAP_P ({x})`
   In ``mem``, nonzero for memory references that will not trap.
   Stored in the ``call`` field and printed as :samp:`/c`.

-  .. index:: MEM_POINTER

-  .. index:: mem and /f

-  .. index:: frame_related, in mem
+  .. index:: MEM_POINTER, mem and /f, frame_related, in mem

 :samp:`MEM_POINTER ({x})`
   Nonzero in a ``mem`` if the memory reference holds a pointer.
   Stored in the ``frame_related`` field and printed as :samp:`/f`.

-  .. index:: MEM_READONLY_P

-  .. index:: mem and /u

-  .. index:: unchanging, in mem
+  .. index:: MEM_READONLY_P, mem and /u, unchanging, in mem

 :samp:`MEM_READONLY_P ({x})`
   Nonzero in a ``mem``, if the memory is statically allocated and read-only.